AvaPL/avapl.github.io/_posts/2024-05-18-traversing-the-future.md

 Of course, there is a whole host of other use cases.
 This post will be about `.traverse` and also a bit about `.sequence`.

+> This post aims to explain one of the reasons why using `Future`s with cats is generally discouraged.
+While it often fits into "pragmatic" code, it can lead to unexpected behavior if used without extra caution.
+{: .prompt-warning }

 ### Why is Future not pure?